yukikitayama/machine-learning/README.md

 ## Decision Tree

-### Classification
-- Pure
+### Pure

+- Used in classification with decision tree
 - A node is pure when it is predominant with a single class

-- Gini index
+### Gini index

+- Used in classification with decision tree
 - Small when a node contains predominantly single class observations.
 - Large when a leaf node contains a variety of classes.
 - A node is pure when Gini index is small.

 ```python
 from collections import Counter
 from typing import List